Sega: 2020–present: Recent history

 As part of its 60th anniversary, Sega announced the Game Gear Micro microconsole for release on October 6, 2020, in Japan.
 Other anniversary projects include the Astro City Mini and several other merchandise.
 Sega also announced its Fog Gaming platform, which uses the unused processing power of arcade machines in Japanese arcades overnight to help power cloud gaming applications.

 Sega made a number of restructuring moves in the early 2020s.
 During the latter half of 2020, many of the financial gains Sega made in the earlier part of the year dissolved due to the impact of the COVID-19 pandemic on its Sega Entertainment division, which ran its arcades.
 That November, Sega Sammy sold 85.1% of its shares in the division to Genda Inc., though the Sega branding and coin-operated machines continued to be used in arcades.
 Arcade game development was unaffected by the sale.
-By January 2022, Sega sold the remaining portion of this division to Genda.
+In January 2022, Sega sold the remaining portion of this division to Genda.
 Sega Amusement International was sold via a management buyout to Kaizen Entertainment, however the Sega brand will still be used for all games and the company name remains through a royalty agreement.
 Sega Group Corporation was formally dissolved by its parent company in 2021.

 Contrasting its losses brought forth by amusement operations in 2020, sales and critical reception of Sega's home console games improved; Metacritic named Sega the best publisher of the year in 2020.
 Of its 28 releases that year, 95% had "good" Metacritic scores (above 75/100), including two with "great" scores (above 90/100 for Persona 5 Royal and Yakuza 0), with an average Metacritic score of 81.6 for all 2020 Sega releases.
-Phantasy Star Online 2 was reported in 2021 to have made over 900 million dollars since its release in 2012.
-In 2022, Sega announced "Super Game", several high budget games that are expected to have 672 million dollars in lifetime sales, allocating about 200 million into its budget across three years.
-In 2023, Sega acquired the Finnish video game developer Rovio Entertainment, best known for the Angry Birds series, for US$776 million.
-Rovio will help Sega to continue to build their mobile presence worldwide.
+Phantasy Star Online 2 was reported in 2021 to have made over US$900 million since its release in 2012.
+In 2022, Sega announced its "Super Game" project, a series of high-budget games expected to generate lifetime sales of US$672 million, and allocated about US$200 million into its budget across three years.
+The project was canceled in May 2026 after Sega retreated from free-to-play games.
+In 2023, Sega acquired the Finnish video game developer Rovio Entertainment, known for the Angry Birds series, for US$776 million.

 On April 24, 2023, 144 Sega of America employees announced plans to file a new union election under the new labor union, Allied Employees Guild Improving Sega (AEGIS), which is allied with the Communication Workers of America via CWA Local 9510.
 AEGIS represents workers from departments including marketing, quality assurance, development and localization, making it the first of its kind in the game industry in the United States.
 On July 10, 2023, it was announced that workers had voted 91–26 to form the union.
 AEGIS is undergoing certification with the National Labor Relations Board before going into bargaining.